portlandrobotics/common_platform/firmware/sensor_ultrasonic/README.md

 OR

-- Hook to ULTRASONIC1 on Common Robotics Platform Main Board.
+- Hook sensor to ULTRASONIC1 on Common Robotics Platform Main Board.
   - Ensure R6 3.3k and R7 4.6k resistors are installed so we don't burn out the teensy.

 ## Installation